Dress for Success

 • Flat shoes or low heels (1 to 2 inches) look professional.
 Avoid higher or spike heels.
 You don’t want to trip or get sore feet.

-• Choose a lighter-colored plain button-down shirt.
-The shoes and belt should both be either black or brown.
+• Belts and shoes should match and both be either black or brown.

-• Your hair and face should be well-groomed.
+• Facial hair should be well-groomed.
 The clean-shaven, short-haired look may be your safest bet, but recruiters will not mind facial hair as long as it is neat and clean.